 Our guest speakers, Congressman Salud Carbajal and State Senator Monique Limon, will give us a legislative update.

 Upcoming SBWPC EventsJanuary 30, 2022: 2022 Annual Member Meeting – Sunday, January 30, 2022, 2 pm, Virtual (Member Only Event)

 Upcoming Co-Sponsored EventsNo Events

 Events of InterestNo Events

 Monthly Board MeetingOpen to all members.
-Second Wednesday of the month at 5:45 pm.

 From the President's DeskThe latest news from the President of the Santa Barbara Women's Political Committee...